cro-marmot/auto-pilot/README.md

 Super simple, yet super helpful when you don't want to be goofing around with complex Shell scripting.
 Move all the hard parts to C# and then call your main() from the command line.

+## Params need:
+- *$1* is the directory that will hold the ephemeral dotnet console project that will be used as a wrapper.
+- *$2* is the name of the root namespace.
+This must match with the namespace provided in the .cs file that will be used as *Program.cs*.
+- *$3* is the *.cs file that will be used as Program cs.

 ## Requirements:

 *.NET SDKs installed:*